What the U.S. is Doing in the Global Methane Initiative

 - What contributions has the U.S. made to the Initiative?

-As of 2015, the Initiative’s efforts have resulted in a cumulative reduction of 230 million metric tons of CO2 equivalent.
 Please see the latest U.S. Government’s Global Methane Initiative Accomplishments report for a summary of the contributions of participating U.S. government agencies and highlights of projects and activities.